1.4 Youth policy decision-making

 As stated before in paragraph 1.2, four ministries are responsible for various aspects concerning youth in the Netherlands:

-Ministry of Health, Welfare and Sport: Overall youth policy and most specialized services for families and children.
+- Ministry of Health, Welfare and Sport: Overall youth policy, the Child Helpline (Kindertelefoon) and confidential counselling for youth care clients (AKJ – vertrouwenspersonen in de jeugdhulp).
 The minister is responsible for all domains of the Ministry.
 The State Secretary also has Youth in his portfolio.

-Ministry of Security and Justice: juvenile justice policy and related institutions.
+- Ministry of Justice and Security: juvenile justice policy and related institutions.

-All responsibilities of the provincial authorities in youth policy are transferred to the municipalities in 2015.
-For some of the smaller municipalities it is necessary to cooperate on a regional level because they are too small to perform all tasks themselves.
-Smaller municipalities have therefore formed regional alliances to organize residential care, foster care, child protection measures, youth probation, certain types of specialized care and/or secure care.
+All responsibilities of the provincial authorities in youth policy have been transferred to the municipalities in 2015.
+Municipalities now organize support and care for children and youth on a local, regional or supraregional scale, depending on the type of care.
+For municipalities it is necessary to cooperate on a (supra)regional level because they are too small to perform all tasks themselves.
+Municipalities have therefore formed 42 regional alliances to organize residential care, foster care and crisis care.
+Multiple regional alliances collaborate to offer child protection measures, youth probation, specialized care and secure care.

 There is no national agency for youth in The Netherlands.